 At present, there are more than 65,000 international medical graduates living in the U.S. Despite holding degrees from medical institutions in other counties, these individuals are unable to practice in the U.S. as they are not licensed here.
 These 65,000 could help, making it so that physicians currently practicing are not working overtime.
 IMGs could be caring for the sick and saving lives.

-Some organizations, like the American Medical Association, are advocating to bring international physicians to the U.S. during this time of crisis.
+Other organizations, like the American Medical Association, are advocating to bring international physicians to the U.S. during this time of crisis.
 While a concrete idea on the surface, it ignores the reality of current COVID-19 related travel restrictions.
 Due to these restrictions, those with international medical degrees who are already in the U.S. are a more likely alternative.

 To make the above possible, we at AMOpportunities created a petition which calls on the U.S. healthcare system to allow IMGs currently in the U.S. to provide medical aid during this time.
 At present, our petition has nearly 7,000 signatures with a goal of 10,000.
 Once we reach the goal, we can take the petition to the U.S. government for consideration.
 Although our petition has gained much traction and been featured on prominent websites like Buzzfeed, we still need more signature to enact this change!

 Want to help the Petition reach the U.S. government?
 Join the cause!